Parc des Princes: PSG and French national teams

 Exterior of the Parc des Princes in 2022.

-On 25 May 1972, a friendly between the France Olympic football team and the Soviet Union Olympic football team was the first match played at the Parc.
+On 25 May 1972, a friendly between the France Olympic football team and its Soviet counterpart was the first match played at the Parc.
 France lost 3–1.
 De Gaulle, who died in November 1970, did not live to see the final result.
 It was his successor, Georges Pompidou, who officially inaugurated the new national stadium at the 1972 Coupe de France final on 4 June 1972.
 The first rugby league match at the Parc was Australia's 9–5 victory over New Zealand in the 1972 Rugby League World Cup on 1 November 1972.

 With Reims no longer among Europe's elite, Racing Paris and Stade Français both in lower divisions, and Red Star at Stade Bauer, the Parc needed a new tenant.
 Paris FC, fresh from a bitter split with PSG, took over in 1972.
 PSG played their first match at the Parc on 10 November 1973.
 They won 3–1 against Ligue 2 promotion rivals Red Star, with the club's first goal at the stadium being scored by Othniel Dossevi.
 PSG then won the Ligue 1 promotion play–offs 4–2 against Valenciennes at the Parc on 4 June 1974, coinciding with Paris FC's relegation.
 They moved to the stadium permanently in July 1974.
 Paris FC returned to Ligue 1 in 1978, sharing the Parc with PSG before being relegated in 1979.
 Racing Paris also shared the stadium from 1984 until their relegation from Ligue 1 in 1990.
 PSG became the Parc's sole tenant in 1997, when both French national teams moved to the Stade de France.